PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psmoduledevelopment/templates/working-with-scriptblocks.md

 @{
 	# Script module or binary module file associated with this manifest
 	ModuleToProcess = 'þnameþ.psm1'

 	# Version number of this module.
 	ModuleVersion = '1.0.0.0'

 	# ID used to uniquely identify this module
 	GUID = 'þ{ [System.Guid]::NewGuid().ToString() }þ'

 	# Author of this module
 	Author = 'þauthorþ'
 ```

-This scriptblock will be parsed out during template creation and replaced with an atuomatic name, the scriptblock assigned to the template file in a similar manner to a registered scriptblock.
+This scriptblock will be parsed out during template creation and replaced with an automatic name, the scriptblock assigned to the template file in a similar manner to a registered scriptblock.

 *Important note:*